of miles refugees travel each year to reach safety

-On World Refugee Day, held every year on June 20th, we commemorate the strength, courage
+On World Refugee Day, held every year on June 20th, we commemorate the strength, courage and perseverance of millions of refugees.

 First celebrated on June 20, 2001, to commemorate the 50th anniversary of the 1951 Convention Relating to the Status of Refugees, World Refugee Day is a key moment in time to communicate with the world about who refugees are and why they require protection.